Gatorboycodes/odin-recipes/README.md

 First Html project from Odin Project.
-Creating a website with recipes
+Creating a website with recipes.
+Firs proper edit and push